 How to handle: Your guests will likely look to you to figure out how they should react.
 Your best bet is to simply laugh and smile, and don’t let any negative feelings shine through—squeeze your new spouse’s hand and fake smile.
 You can complain to your new spouse after the reception about your MOH’s speech, but don’t make a scene at the reception.
 Your MOH probably thinks she’s being funny and hopefully is coming from a good place.

 Your best man’s speech is Way.
 Too.
 Long.

 Your best man’s speech has been going on for five minutes without any signs of stopping.
 Your guests are starting to get bored.

 How to handle: Ask all of your wedding reception toast-givers to keep their speeches to around three minutes.
 Your bandleader, DJ, or emcee can also quietly signal to the speech-giver that it’s time to finish up.

-Your great aunt asks, “So, are you planning to start trying for kids tonight?” in a really loud voice.
+Your great aunt asks, “So, when are you going to give your parents grandkids?” in a really loud voice.

 Whether it’s the champagne talking or not, people may feel the need to ask you super-personal questions during your wedding—and always in a super-loud voice when the rest of the room is quiet.

 How to handle: Keep your response lighthearted.
 “We’re not sure yet, but you’ll be the first to know!”